slamora/brackets-wiki/Collecting-End-of-Sprint-Stats.md

 #### Commits & files

-* **Number of commits** - use a link of the form https://github.com/adobe/brackets/compare/sprint-XX...master (and do the same for brackets-shell, summing the number of commits)
+* **Number of commits** - use a link of the form https://github.com/adobe/brackets/compare/sprint-XX...sprint-YY (use `release` as the endpoint if we haven't tagged the build yet).
+Then do the same for brackets-shell and sum together the number of commits.
 * **Number of files touched** - same as above

 #### Pull requests